How Construction Site Security Systems Reduce the Risk of Theft

 You’d probably never leave your front door wide open when you leave your house, park your car overnight with the keys sitting in the ignition, or leave your wallet on the sidewalk and hope it’s still there in the morning.
 Like it or not, we all know that if something is easy to steal, someone will eventually try to steal it.
 And the more valuable something is, the more appealing the target.

 If construction site managers leave sites sitting vulnerable, thieves will help themselves.
 Luckily, there are a lot of ways to keep criminals out.
-In this article, we’re diving into seven ways construction site security systems deter theft.
+In this article, we’re diving into eight ways construction site security systems reduce theft.

 1. Hardens the Perimeter